 While Illinois state law requires landlords to admit service animals, this same protection does not extend to emotional support animals.
 However, the ADA does provide this protection at the federal level.

 In any case, you should make sure to get your ESA letter with US Service Animals as soon as possible, especially if you plan to travel with your pet.
 You can also learn more about Illinois’ state requirements and regulations for emotional support animals right here.

 How to get an emotional support animal in Illinois

 It is quite easy to get an emotional support animal in Illinois.
 Simply contact US Service Animals to speak with one of our medical professionals.
 They will assess your situation to see if you and your animal qualify.
 If you do, you will be permitted to continue the registration process and receive your ESA letter.
-This letter is very important, as it is required by all airlines (and many landlords) in Illinois.
+This letter is very important, as many landlords in Illinois may ask for it.